By now, you've likely heard of Bang energy drinks. Whether it's the crazy flavors, interesting can design, or scantily clad models on their Instagram.

 Synthetically produced caffeine from Chinese pharmaceutical plants is the most popular caffeine source in soft drinks and energy drinks.
 Synthetic caffeine is quickly absorbed into your body, giving you the energy you crave faster than that of a naturally sourced caffeine.
 However, synthetic caffeine will lead to a much quicker crash.

 Where does Bang source their caffeine from?
 Great question.
 Their ingredients page is misleading.
 They include the quote "Caffeine is naturally present in more than 60 plants and is contained in many foodstuffs such as coffee, tea, and chocolate."
 This would make you think that Bang is sourcing its caffeine from one of these natural sources, right?
-Well, shocker, that's not the case here, as Bang uses synthetic caffeine in their drinks.
+Well, we're not sure, as Bang does not mention specifically in their ingredients list where their caffeine is sourced from.

 Are there better alternatives to the sugar and caffeine in Bang?